-To 'ensure that all our children are healthy and secure, enjoy school and do their best, through our core values' by creating a safe, secure and caring environment in which our children can become self motivated, happy, healthy and confident learners.
+To create a safe, secure and caring environment in which our children can become self motivated, happy, healthy and confident learners.

 Principles underlying the Policy

 Our policy for positive behaviour is based on the rights and responsibilities of everyone within our school.
 We all have responsibilities in maintaining this policy and ensuring its success.
 This policy has been written using DfE Guidance Behaviour and Discipline in Schools January 2016.